xatier/resume/README.md

 - [Open House, NCTU](http://openhouse.nctu.edu.tw/2014/index.php)

+### Teaching Assistant, since February 2014

+- Computer Network Administration, 2014
+- A course for senior but I passed that when I was a freshman.
+- Maybe one of the youngest TA in the campus (NCTU).

 ### System Administrator, since July 2013 - October 2013

 - Unix server administrator, Information Technology Service Center, NCTU

 ### Intern, July 2013 - mid-September 2013

-- MulticoreWare, Inc (Champaign office)
+- MulticoreWare, Inc (Champaign office, IL)

 ### Assistant Engineer, May 2012 - June 2013